FACT – Exams suck. And they’re stressful.

 The busier you are the faster you’ll forget about your exam stress.
 You could try making lots of plans to fill up your calendar, and have an amazing, fun-packed break.

 Or, you can get busy doing fun stuff that also counts towards your future.
-For ideas about more things to do over your summer holidays have a look at the ‘Focus your summer holiday fun’ and ‘Making your Summer holidays count’ blogs at http://studyworkgrow.com.au/
+For ideas about more things to do over your summer holidays you could start by “Don’t waste your summer holidays” or check out some other resources at Study Work Grow.

-Now take a deep breath and enjoy forgetting about your exams.
+Now take a deep breath and have fun forgetting about your exams.